 How to Recycle, Repurpose or Dispose of Sealed Air Packaging Products

 Since the invention of BUBBLE WRAP® brand protective cushioning in 1960, Sealed Air has continued to lead the way in sustainable packaging.
-We’re proud of our committed to sustainability, underlining the important role businesses have in affecting change and enhancing our own operations along the way.
+We’re proud of our commitment to sustainability, underlining the important role businesses have in affecting change and enhancing our own operations along the way.
 You’re here because you care too.
-We appreciate your commitment to sustainable practices by properly disposing of your Sealed Air packaging products.
+Here's how to properly dispose of your Sealed Air packaging products.

 - How do I recycle BUBBLE WRAP® brand Fill-Air® air pillows?